Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-A GraphQL **Schema** contains a set of Types that describe the possible you can query from a service.
+A GraphQL **Schema** contains a set of Types that describe everything you can query from a service.

 <!-- > -->